karios-os/docs/docs/kubernetes/index.rst

 .. note::
    The TLS certificate secures communication between Sidero components and the Kubernetes clusters.
-   Use a **wildcard certificate** to cover all subdomains. and also combine the ca bundle and the certificate in one file.
+   Use a **wildcard certificate** to cover all subdomains.
+Combine the CA Bundle and the certificate in one file.

 .. image:: _static/images/omni/om-5.png
    :alt: TLS Certificate Upload